 What makes a practice LEADing?

 Leading practices are noteworthy examples of high quality leadership and service delivery (Accreditation Canada, 2013).
-This year, the LEADing Practice Challenge will recognize clinical practices that use consumer digital health technology to improve the patient experience.
+This year, the LEADing Practice Challenge recognized clinical practices that use consumer digital health technology to improve the patient experience.

-The Challenge is open to any health care team that has implemented one or more consumer health digital technologies.
-Up to three teams will receive LEADing Practice Awards, as determined by a panel of judges using the following criteria to evaluate each entry:
+The Challenge was open to any health care team that has implemented one or more consumer health digital technologies.
+Three teams recieved a LEADing Practice Awards, as determined by a panel of judges using the following criteria to evaluate each entry: